RST Airport Overview

-Rochester International Airport sits at a vast 2,400 acre property, located 11 km from the central business district of Olmsted County, Minnesota, United States.
+Rochester (MN) International Airport sits at a vast 2,400 acre property, located 11 km from the central business district of Olmsted County, Minnesota, United States.
 Though it is a non-hub primary airport, Rochester International Airport receives more than 320,000 passengers per year making it the second busiest airport in Minnesota.

 A number of airlines provide commercial air service in this airport such as American Airlines, Delta Air Line, and Allegiant Air.
 It also houses a huge FedEx depot, a general aviation terminal and a minor ABX air station.